Thank you for reading our post, please rate this article at the end.

 The company gained popularity for producing many motorhomes, which made RVs more affordable in 1967.

-In the ‘70s, Dodge Travco became a favorite motorhome for many celebrities due to its modern and comfy amenities, fiberglass-over-steel construction, large windows, and appealing boxy aesthetics.
+In the 1970s, the Dodge Travco became a favorite motorhome among many celebrities due to its modern and comfortable amenities, fiberglass-over-steel construction, large windows, and appealing boxy aesthetics.

 Celebrities like William Shatner and Johnny Cash owned and used a Dodge Travco Motorhome.

-What was impressive about the Dodge Travco Motorhome was its lasting exterior design that couldn’t rust or sustain damage from harsh outdoor weather elements like other RVs available during the time.
+What was impressive about the Dodge Travco Motorhome was its durable exterior design, which could withstand harsh outdoor weather elements without rusting or sustaining damage, unlike other RVs available at the time.

 Better known as the VW Bus, the Volkswagen Westfalia Camper is also one of the most iconic vehicles in the history of motorhomes.

-While it’s technically not an RV, VW became synonymous with road trips as its bus-shape and sizeable interior space provided an ideal space to spend time and sleep while on the road.
+While it’s technically not an RV, VW became synonymous with road trips as its bus shape and spacious interior provided an ideal space to spend time and sleep while on the road.

 The 1980s: Fleetwood Motorhomes Became the Perfect RVs for Families

-While Fleetwood had been producing motorhomes since the 1950s, the company boomed in the 1980s.
-It made its most significant sales in 1983.
+While Fleetwood had been producing motorhomes since the 1950s, the company experienced significant growth in the 1980s.
+It made its most important sales in 1983.

 The company experienced significant difficulties in 1980 but overcame the recession by 1982.